korkordylan/Programming-GOLD-Summative-server-side-/README.md

 ```
 npm start
 ```
-This is the API Documentation of my website
+2. You can find the API Documentation of my website here
-## Links
+## 2 GETs and 1 POST
 https://documenter.getpostman.com/view/26382060/2s93JwQ397